Bundles of spectra and algebraic K-theory: Model category theory and principal fibrations

-In this section we discuss model category structures on parametrized $\cI$-spaces.
-We first recall some basic material from May-Sigurdsson \cite{MS}.
+In this section, we recall some basic material on model category structures on the category of parametrized spaces from May-Sigurdsson \cite{MS}.
+We then introduce a homotopical notion of a $G$-torsor, where $G$ is a topological monoid, and show that it is equivalent to that of a principal $G$-fibration.

-The category $\sK$ of $k$-spaces admits a compactly generated topological model structure with weak equivalences the weak homotopy equivalences, fibrations the Serre fibrations, and cofibrations the retracts of relative CW-complexes.
+The category $\sK$ of $k$-spaces admits a compactly generated topological model structure with weak equivalences the weak homotopy equivalences, fibrations the Serre fibrations, and cofibrations the retracts of relative cell complexes.
 We refer to this model structure as the $q$-model structure, and use the terms $q$-equivalences, $q$-fibrations, and $q$-cofibrations for its weak equivalences, fibrations, and cofibrations.
 Let $B$ be a compactly generated topological space.
 The category $\sK/B$ of spaces $(X, p) = (p \colon X \arr B)$ over $B$ admits a model structure whose weak equivalences and fibrations are detected by the forgetful functor $(X, p) \longmapsto X$ to the $q$-model structure on $\sK$.
 An ex-space is a space $(X, p)$ over $B$ along with a map $s \colon B \arr X$ such that $p \circ s = \id_{B}$.
 The category $\sK_{B}$ of ex-spaces $(X, p, s)$ also admits a model structure given by the forgetful functor to the $q$-model structure on $\sK$.
 We refer to these model structures as the $q$-model structure on $\sK/B$ and $\sK_{B}$, respectively.
 While both of these model structures are compactly generated and topological, they are not well-grounded, in the sense of \cite{MS}*{\S 5.3-5.6}.
-The problem is that the generating $q$-cofibrations and acyclic $q$-cofibrations do not satisfy the CHP defined in terms of the cylinder objects native to their category---they are only Hurewicz cofibrations in the underlying category of spaces.
+The problem is that the generating $q$-cofibrations and acyclic $q$-cofibrations do not satisfy the homotopy extension property defined in terms of fiberwise or fiberwise pointed homotopies in $\sK/B$ or $\sK_{B}$ \cite{MS}*{5.1.7, 5.1.8}.
+Instead, they are only Hurewicz cofibrations in the underlying category of spaces.
 As a result, applications of the glueing lemma that would allow standard inductive arguments over cell complexes built out of the generating sets fail for these model structures.
 In attempting to construct a stable model structure on parametrized spectra based on the $q$-model structure, the verification that relative cell complexes built out of the generating acyclic cofibrations are weak equivalences is unattainable.